+Main Campus

-- Main Campus - o Shift 6:45am-3 pm. - First day of the Clerkship - Attend Clerkship Orientation with Dr. Misra and Ms. Hughes.
-Then report to the 15th floor West Tower and locate any of the resident teams to help you find your team. - All other Days (Not First day of Clerkship) - Report by 6:45 am to the 15th floor of West Tower main resident work room.
+- Shift 6:45am-4 pm.
+This includes time for STaR teaching as well as participating in patient handoff on non-STaR teaching days. - First day of the Clerkship - Attend Clerkship Orientation with Dr. Misra and Ms. Hughes.
+Then report to the 15th floor West Tower and locate any of the resident teams to help you find your team. - All other Days (Not First day of Clerkship) - Report by 6:45 am to the 15th floor of West Tower main resident work room. - Attend PHM specific orientation (in person or via Zoom) at 7:15 AM.